Ankle & Foot Specialist of N.J.

 If you suffer from pain, deformities, or alignment issues in your feet, your footwear can make a world of difference.
 Custom-made orthotics, which are shoe inserts, can support your feet, correct alignment issues, prevent deformities from getting worse and relieve pain and discomfort.
 The team of podiatrists at Ankle & Foot Specialist of N.J., led by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, can fit you for orthotics, as well as ankle braces.
-For your convenience, there are five New Jersey offices, in Warren, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
+For your convenience, there are five New Jersey offices, in Middlesex, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
 To learn more about orthotics, call your preferred office, or use the online booking tool.

 Orthotics are custom-made medical shoe inserts.
 They can help your feet in many ways by: